vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 **Step 4 - Validators:** Validators are the Axelar block producers that participate in proof-of-stake consensus and verify the truthfulness of cross-chain events being submitted.
 Each validator runs a node for the source chain where the event originated and verifies the event by querying their RPC endpoint.
 Validators are incentivized to run nodes for as many chains as possible, with rewards based on the number of chains they support.
 The event is validated by the Axelar network, processed by the consensus protocol, and recorded in a block.
 The cross-chain message is then routed into a queue for the destination chain and ready to be sent to the destination Gateway.

 **Step 5 - Submitting a message to the destination chain:** Axelar reaches consensus on a transaction when a set threshold of Validator key shares have signed.
 Once authorized, anyone can submit the signed message to the destination chain for processing.
-Another set of relayer services monitor outgoing transaction queues for approved and signed cross-chain messages, and periodically submits them to external chains.
+Another set of relayer services monitor outgoing transaction queues for approved and signed cross-chain messages, and periodically submit them to external chains.
 The Gateway on the destination chain receives the approved message and stores the contract call approval with a hash of the payload, which can now be executed at any time.
 (Again, Axelar provides these relayer services for free, but users can create and use their own relayer services instead.)

-**A Note on Gas and executor services:** Axelar offers Gas and Executor services to make executing cross-chain messages easier.
+**A Note on Gas and Executor services:** Axelar offers Gas and Executor services to make executing cross-chain messages easier.
 The Gas Receiver smart contract allows users to pay for all transaction fees in a one-time payment on the source chain in the native token.
 The Gas Receiver estimates the total gas cost and converts tokens into AXL, destination-chain tokens, and other required currencies.

 ## Assets